dimsunlight/c_curved_space/README.md

 This repo stores code meant to execute curved space simulations primarily with the help of CGAL.

-## main

-Main is a replica of the old filestructure, in case I've made any mistakes reorganizing.
-It has both copies of the code I'm currently working on and deprecated files from when I was first writing the repository.
-I'll know where to find things in there, but there's no reason anyone looking at the repository should need to look at it.

 ## ex

 Placeholder folder for examples, once I write some.